Table of Contents[Hide][Show]

 Practical uses for Witch Hazel as a nontoxic home cleaner and natural traditional remedy used by Native Americans for centuries.

 When I was growing up, I was fortunate to have my paternal grandparents living right down the street.
 I spent a lot of time there after school and on weekends mixing up unusual food combinations in the kitchen, which my Grandpa always tasted and assured me were delicious.

-I also enjoyed rummaging through Grandma’s hall closet that was jammed full of potions, ointments, creams, and other sundries.
-I used to position a small step ladder just inside the open closet door where I would sit on the top step reading the labels of these items and calling out questions.
+Rummaging through Grandma’s hall closet jammed full of potions, ointments, creams, and other sundries was a true childhood adventure.
+I used to position a small step ladder just inside the closet door where I would perch on the top step reading the labels and calling out questions.

 It was a treasure trove that fanned my creative imagination like nothing else!

 Out of the many and varied concoctions in my Grandma’s closet, her favorite by far was the humble bottle of Witch Hazel extract.

 Even today, a bottle of Witch Hazel from the pharmacy is one of the most inexpensive and safe substances you can use around the home and for personal care.

 Witch Hazel: Traditional Native American Remedy